Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 Common Mistakes to Avoid

-Shaving in Hot Shower Water
+Shaving with Very Hot Water

 Shaving with Just Water